-Isolaz is a popular treatment which uses a combination of suction and light therapy to kill acne bacteria and clear pores.
+Isolaz is a treatment that uses a combination of suction and light therapy to kill acne bacteria and clear pores.
 This decreases the number of lesions and the amount of sebum produced.
 Although Isolaz is effective, we no longer offer this treatment because we were not able to adequately sterilize the tips between use and if we used new tips for every treatment, it would make treatments too expensive for the patient.

 PDT is an effective therapy that uses a special wavelength of light to activate a topical medication that is absorbed by acne-causing bacteria to clear the bacteria and treat the acne.
 One of the downsides of PDT therapy is that it may cause redness and peeling, which could last up to one week following therapy.